KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 Author: Kurt Kroeker
 Last Updated: 10/25/2022

+## 1. Title Slide

 Intro
 * Welcome to my talk, "Why Developers should love Powershell"!
-* This is my second time giving this talk, the last time was in TechBash 2019, pre-COVID!
+* This is my second time giving this talk, the last time was at TechBash 2019, pre-COVID!
 * I'm very enthusiastic about PowerShell, it's one of the most-used tools in my digital toolbox!

-## About Kurt

-* Kurt Kroeker, Sr. Integration Software Developer at EnergyCAP, LLC for 14 years
-    * Currently working as part of the integrations team developing services that integrate with our flagship software, EnergyCAP.
-* Lifelong State College, PA resident - Penn State University grad ("WE ARE!")
-* Father of 3 girls and a boy: Josephine, Cecilia, Eleanor, George
-* In my free time, I enjoy playing music with my friends.
-I play fiddle, mandolin, and guitar, I occasionally play out in a couple of bands located in the State College area

-## About This Talk/Agenda
+### About This Talk/Agenda
 * **Talking**
     * Why should I care about PowerShell?
 * **Demos**